jasondellaluce/arm9loaderhax/README.md

 	SHA-256 : 82f2730d2c2da3f30165f987fdccac5cbab24b4e5f65c981cd7be6f438e6d9d3
 * **otp.bin** : A dump of your console OTP data from region 0x10012000-0x10012100; in order to dump it you must downgrade to a system version below 3.0, or exploit the New3DS-only vulnerability (This will just give you the hash of it, so you'll need to change the python script).
-**it is console unique, and as such it cannot be shared from other people, becouse it will cause a brick!**
+**it is console unique, and as such it cannot be shared from other people, because it will cause a brick!**

 Once you have all of the required files, the compilation needs: